 You may create as many objects as you wish.
 All the created objects will appear in the game group.

-- Go to Featured or Sandbox sections to browse generic game objects like dice, pawns, counters etc., and objects created by other users.
+- Go to Featured section to browse generic game objects like dice, pawns, counters etc., and objects created by other users.

 - Check suitable objects and click Add to “My”.